 The medal soon proved to be more than a symbol of camaraderie.
 Shot down and captured by the Germans, the relentless lieutenant managed to escape to the French lines.
 Without any identification, however, his allies presumed he was a German spy and planned to execute him — until one of them recognized the insignia on the medallion hanging around his neck.
 Instead of a bullet, they gave him a bottle of wine and sent him back to his unit.

 The tale may be a legend.
-Others believe that challenge coins originated at a bar in Vietnam, where they were used to discourage those outside the infantry from entering by requiring anyone so “challenged” to produce a coin with unit insignia as proof they’d been in combat.
+Others believe that military challenge coins’ history goes back to a bar in Vietnam, where they were used to discourage those outside the infantry from entering by requiring anyone so “challenged” to produce a coin with unit insignia as proof they’d been in combat.
 Without one, they’d pay for a round — itself the origin of the “coin check” still perpetuated by members of the military.
-Whichever origin story is true, over the decades challenge coins have become an integral part of military life and culture, marking membership, instilling pride and rewarding achievement.
+Whichever origin story is true, over the decades military commemorative coins have become an integral part of military life and culture, marking membership, instilling pride, and rewarding achievement.

 “In the military, the coins have always been purely about morale and commitment,” said Tracy English, a historian at the San Antonio-based 37th Training Wing.
 “If you walk into a high-ranking service member’s office with a big magnet, chances are you will die.”